Indicted Ald. Carrie Austin Resigns As Committee Chair, At Request Of Mayor Lori Lightfoot

 by Todd Feurer, CBS Chicago web producer

 CHICAGO (CBS) — Facing federal bribery charges, longtime Ald.
-Carrie Austin (34th) has resigned as chair of the City Council Committee on Contracting Oversight and Equity, saying she’s stepping down at the request of Mayor Lori Lightfoot.READ MORE: Chicago Weather: Chances Of Severe Weather Increasing; Severe Thunderstorm Watch For Parts Of Area
+Carrie Austin (34th) has resigned as chair of the City Council Committee on Contracting Oversight and Equity, saying she’s stepping down at the request of Mayor Lori Lightfoot.READ MORE: City Of Chicago Workers Must Have COVID-19 Vaccine By Mid October, Lightfoot Says

 “I have always attempted to be loyal to the mayors whom I served, as well as work to achieve resources for my community over the last 28 years as Alderman.
-I remain committed to work hard on behalf of my community and citizens across this city,” Austin said in a statement.
+I remain committed to work hard on behalf of my community and citizens across this city,” Austin said in a statement Tuesday afternoon.

+In accepting Austin’s resignation as committee chair, Lightfoot said she is “grateful for her years of service and leadership as Chairman and her work in creating equitable opportunities for Chicago and national business leaders.”

+“Alderman Austin affirmed that she plans to remain active, engaged and a fighter for her community and the city she loves,” Lightfoot said in a statement late Wednesday morning.

-Austin’s announcement came after she missed a meeting of the Contracting Committee, which was discussing a proposal from Mayor Lori Lightfoot to extend the city’s construction set-aside program for companies owned by women and minorities until December 2027, and to ease the standards for qualifying for the program.
+Austin’s announcement came after she missed a meeting of the Contracting Committee on Tuesday, which was discussing a proposal from Mayor Lori Lightfoot to extend the city’s construction set-aside program for companies owned by women and minorities until December 2027, and to ease the standards for qualifying for the program.

 On Monday, Lightfoot stopped short of specifically calling for Austin to resign as the committee chair before Tuesday’s meeting, but reiterated her previous stance that any alderman facing indictment would have a difficult time focusing on their jobs.